cometbft/cometbft/docs/references/config/config.toml.md

 Transaction indexer settings.

 The application will set which txs to index.
-In some cases a node operator will be able to decide which txs to index based on configuration set in the application.
+In some cases, a node operator will be able to decide which txs to index based on the configuration set in the application.

 ### tx_index.indexer
 What indexer to use for transactions.